 Over the years the bricks from the tumbled down changing rooms have been taken and used for other buildings, nature has reclaimed the square edges and decades of fallen leaves have silted the pool floor.
 Today it sits as a stagnant pond surrounded by tall willows and blackthorn.
 In more recent times, moorhens have nested on it and frogs have been spawned there, but this year the activity has slowed right down.

-Thanks to some recent funding from the Boshier-Hinton Foundation we have been able to start taking remedial action.
+We have decided that it is time to start taking remedial action.
 The first step was to involve the Environment Agency who gleefully came and took and array of samples.
 With Oxygen levels nearly zero and pond weed, water hog lice and leeches being the main inhabitants we were worried about inflow from the fields and land drains up above, and had sought out expert advice on how to reduce this from The Wear Rivers Trust.
 However, it seems that the stagnation has just been a result of time, mud and leaves, and nothing chemical or algal.

 Hopefully, all our frogs, toads, moorhens and much more wildlife will quickly make their way back to our Monks Pond.